tangrams/tangram-docs/pages/draw.md

 ####`stroke`
 Optional _color_ or _{color, width}_. _colors_ follow the specs of [color](draw.md#color).
 No default.

-Sets the stroke color (and optionally, width) of the label, width size is in pixel.
+Sets the stroke color (and optionally, width) of the label.
+Width is specified in pixels.

 ```yaml
 font: